-Approximately 252 people are employed by the City directly or indirectly to support the services provided by Santa Rosa Water, which is the City department that consists of three enterprise funds: the Wastewater Utility Fund, the City's water utility fund, and the City's storm water fund.
-Some staffing is shared among these funds and is charges among them on a percentage basis.
-Retirement calculations are based on only those charges to the Enterprise.
+Labor Costs.
+Approximately 247.5 people are employed by the City directly or indirectly to support the services provided by Santa Rosa Water.
+Santa Rosa Water encompasses three enterprises (accounted for as such): the Enterprise, the City's water utility, and the City's stormwater system.
+Some staffing is shared among these enterprises.